Home » News and events » From gut bugs to health: How changing the microbiome can help treat inflammatory bowel disease (IBD)

 While it’s now easy to pay for a microbiome test, understanding the results can be tricky.
 Many factors can affect what the results really mean, and the advice from testing companies on what to do following those results isn’t always proven to work.

-Join Dr. Rimmer to discover:
+Dr. Rimmer covered:

 • Common mistakes in microbiome testing and analysis